Karinliu/Arduino-Slack-Message-Recieve/README.md

 ```

 In the `if statement` you can see that if the `value is 1`, the strip have to set the color `Blue`.
-If you want to change it to an another color, you can change the RGB-color
+If you want to change it to an another color, you can change the RGB-color.